python/mypy/mypyc/doc/introduction.rst

 Mypyc uses mypy to perform type checking and type inference.
-Most type checking features in the stdlib ``typing`` module are supported, including generic types, tuple types, and type variables.
+Most type checking features in the stdlib ``typing`` module are supported, including generic types, optional and union types, tuple types, and type variables.
 Using type hints is not necessary, but type annotations are often the key to getting impressive performance gains.

 Compiled modules can import arbitrary Python modules, including third-party libraries, and compiled modules can be freely used from